tsungtingdu/ac-ta-tool-helper/README.md

 1. Clone (or download) this repo
 2. Go to `chrome://extension` in Chrome
 3. Click `Load unpacked` and upload this project
-4. You can fund "AC TA Tool Helper" when right clicking the page
+4. You can find "AC TA Tool Helper" when right clicking the page

 ---